The Desert Resort today, stands as a testimony to Thakur Kesri Singh Ji—the founder who put Mandawa on the world tourism map.

 When the idea for the resort was first conceived, Castle Mandawa, the family-run heritage hotel was already in operation, catering to guests from across the world.
-Kesri Singh had dedicated his every waking hour to the business, often working through weekends and holidays.
+Thakur Kesri Singh Ji had dedicated his every waking hour to the business, often working through weekends and holidays.
 It was to ensure an immersive cultural experience in Mandawa that the seeds for The Desert Resort were first sown, on a family holiday to Nepal.

 Initially started as one night in a desert camp for the guests of Castle Mandawa, the resort soon evolved to become a tourist destination in its own right.